-- Timing - Current leaders of AALL's working entities receive a memorandum from Headquarters reminding them of their responsibility to submit an annual report with an August/September deadline.
+- Timing - Current leaders of AALL's working entities receive a memorandum from Headquarters reminding them of their responsibility to submit an annual report by June 30.

 - Method - Submit annual reports by providing a link to the report (mostly likely from your entity's website) and the name of the entity via email to: firstname.lastname@example.org.

 - In General - Due to editorial work involved in publishing these reports, the annual reports published in the Annual Reports section of AALLNET necessarily may differ from more complete reports that are prepared for members of the entity.
 The length limitation (described below) for reports may prevent leaders from listing all the activities of the entity or acknowledging each individual who participated in them.
 Generally speaking, the reports should be a description of the year's highlights, not a comprehensive record of the "year in review."